Thursday, 18 May 2023

 Paadhasaari Vishwanathan

 Despite his dubious status of being called ‘demented’ in the village, I couldn’t get along with that description about him.
-All I could say about him is very simple- Unlike others, he was unable to repair the finer aspects of relationship, like a shock absorber in a machine, with others and had been suffering from the bruises of repeated fallings onto the uneven stretches of relationships others normally acknowledge.
+All I could say about him is very simple—unlike others, he was unable to repair the finer aspects of relationships, like a shock absorber in a machine, with others and had been suffering from the bruises of repeated fallings onto the uneven stretches of relationships others normally acknowledge.

 Yesterday I received a letter from Kashi.
-He had written a same sentence multiple times like Shri Rama Jeyam in an inland letter.
-“It is money that liberates…it is money that liberates”.
+He had written the same sentence multiple times, like Shri Rama Jeyam, in an inland letter.
+“It is money that liberates…it is money that liberates.”
 During one of my visits to Coimbatore six months ago, I met Kashi accidentally at a tea shop.
 Visibly elated at seeing me, he grasped my hands and begged me to spend more time with him.
-Since I had to perform yearly funeral rites for my father next day, I had to reach my village and burial ground before nightfall.
+Since I had to perform yearly funeral rites for my father the next day, I had to reach my village and burial ground before nightfall.
 When I told him that, he became very sad.
 We went to a park nearby to spend some time together.

 “This world of business is extremely cruel.
-Everywhere abusive experiences.
-These doctors are indirectly involved in this medicine business like indirect taxes.
+Everywhere, abusive experiences.
+These doctors are indirectly involved in this medicine business, like indirect taxes.
 I will explain how.
 One has to bribe a doctor with three rupees to oblige him to prescribe a tonic bottle.
-So, if you want to sell hundred tonic bottles, you need to bribe three hundred rupees.
-Apart from this, if big pharmaceuticals are involved in this, they will directly send them their gifts like television, wet grinder and refrigerator.
-Very disgusting Guna…”
+So, if you want to sell a hundred tonic bottles, you need to bribe three hundred rupees.
+Apart from this, if big pharmaceuticals are involved in this, they will directly send them their gifts, like a television, wet grinder, and refrigerator.
+Very disgusting, Guna…”

 I blew out cigarette smoke in curls on his face lovingly.
 “I don’t know how long I would be able to withstand this job.
 Nothing has changed.
 A step ahead doesn’t find a support to take another.”
 A lump of excreta in white and brown fell on his shoulder bag as Kashi lit a cigarette.

 Kashi’s father lost his wife when Kashi was one year old.
-Kashi had a sister who was four years elder to him.
-No other blood related siblings.
+Kashi had a sister who was four years older than him.
+No other blood-related siblings.
 Kashi’s father didn’t marry after that.
-Along with two children he settled with his elder brother’s family.
+Along with two children, he settled with his elder brother’s family.
 He was working in a mill.
 He was a gentle soul.

 “How’s your father, Kashi?”

-“I and father live in a house.
-A will has already been written that my sister is entitled to get the half of the house.
+“I and Father live in a house.
+A will has already been written that my sister is entitled to get half of the house.
 But the will hasn’t been handed over to her yet.
 A wall has been erected to bifurcate the house.
-My brother in law is not a problematic man.
+My brother-in-law is not a problematic man.
 Father eats at my sister’s home.
 For me, one hotel for every ten days.
 Within ten days, I grow bored with that hotel.
 I will get a wage of three or three hundred fifty rupees.
-It is only with that amount I have to look after my soul, mind, stomach and body”
+It is only with that amount that I have to look after my soul, mind, stomach, and body.”

 “That god man has joined R.S.S.
 He has been given a car.
-His disciple, that girl, Ramba, is working as saleswoman in a textile shop”, I told him.
+His disciple, that girl, Ramba, is working as a saleswoman in a textile shop,” I told him.

 “Shall we leave now?
 Kashi asked, half-heartedly.